DavideDaniel/NodeChatApp/README.md

 ##Chat App
 Simple chat app using moment & WS Node packages.
-I'm continuing to work on this but am keeping it simple so that it can be used as a learning tool.
+I'm continuing to work on this but am keeping it simple so that it can be used as a teaching tool.

 #####To run
   ---